dodyg/practical-aspnetcore/projects/3-0/README.md

 * [New Routing - Obtaining an Endpoint metadata from your Razor Page depending on the request method](/projects/3-0/new-routing-12)

   Unlike in MVC, you can't use `Attribute` from the method of a Razor Page.
 You can only use it from the Model class.
 This makes getting obtaining the appropriate metadata for each request require an extra step.

+* New Routing - Obtaining an Endpoint metadata from your MVC Controller (/projects/3-0/new-routing-13)

+  Obtain Endpoint metadata from MVC Controller's Action methods.